peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * `boolean IsInfinity()`<br>
  Gets a value indicating whether this CBOR object represents infinity.
 * `boolean isIntegral()`<br>
- Gets a value indicating whether this object represents an integral number, that is, a number without a fractional part.
+ Gets a value indicating whether this object represents an integer number, that is, a number without a fractional part.
 * `boolean IsNaN()`<br>
  Gets a value indicating whether this CBOR object represents a not-a-number